ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 }
 ```

 As mentioned earlier the `TryExecute` method contains the `try catch` block and catches any exception raised by the action.
 When an exception is caught it will be written to a trace for troubleshooting and added to the `_exceptions` queue.
-I'm using a queue so I'm able to handle the exceptions in the order they have occured.
+I'm using a queue so I'm able to handle the exceptions in the order they have occurred.
 Although there will usually only be 0 or 1 exception in the queue.

-The `AssertExceptionWasRaisedWithMessage` method is used in the `ErrorSteps` class to verify if an expected error has occured.
+The `AssertExceptionWasRaisedWithMessage` method is used in the `ErrorSteps` class to verify if an expected error has occurred.
 As you can see I'm only checking the message of the exception and not the type.
 This is on purpose because the business is not familiar with or interested in exception types and I want to keep my scenarios as functional as possible.
 A unit test can be used to check the actual exception type.

 Lastly, the `AssertNoUnexpectedExceptionsRaised` method is used in the `AfterScenario` hook to check for any unexpected errors.

 ### Conclusion

 With the generic `ErrorDriver` and `ErrorSteps` classes I can quickly create scenarios that both support the happy flow and failures.
-This solution also protects against unexpected errors that have occured but are not checked.
+This solution also protects against unexpected errors that have occurred but are not checked.
 A case that is often forgotten when using this solution.

 A full code example can be found [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/HandlingExceptionsInSpecFlow) which also contains extra examples and code for dealing with asynchronous methods.